Huang Qin (Skullcap Root)

 Applications: Decoction.
-Can be used in combination with other cold, bitter herbs such as Huang Lian or goldenseal to purge heat from the system.
+It can be used in combination with other cold, bitter herbs such as Huang Lian or goldenseal to purge heat from the system.
 Please consult your licensed medical practitioner for individual dosage and/or usage instructions.

 Chinese skullcap is a perennial growing 1 to 2 feet tall, with black glandular dots beneath.
 The blue or violet attractive two-lipped flowers are in pairs on one side of the stem.
 The species name baicalensis signifies that botanists described it from plants collected in the vicinity of Lake Baikal in Siberia.
 Both species flower from July through August.

-Scutellaria baicalensis grows in northeastern China and adjacent Russia, and in mountains of southern China.
-It is found in dry, sandy soils, in fields and along roadsides
+Scutellaria baicalensis grows in northeastern China and adjacent Russia, and in the mountains of southern China.
+It is found in dry, sandy soils, in fields, and along roadsides

 Chinese skullcap is a drought-tolerant perennial that enjoys full sun in cooler climates and partial shade in warmer regions and likes a well-drained gravelly or sandy soil.
 It is propagated by seeds.
 It has showier flowers than S. lateriflora (North American Skullcap) and is more suitable and desirable for the herb garden.
 In Western horticulture, it has been grown as a specimen plant among rock gardening enthusiasts.